vmlaker/mpipe/doc/source/index.rst

 Got it, now what?
 *****************

-Start piping right away by running thrugh the :doc:`examples`.
+Start piping right away by running through the :doc:`examples`.
 If you want a step-by-step guide to creating pipelines, read the :doc:`cookbook`.
 For theory and design, take a look at :doc:`concepts`.